twolodzko/gosch/README.md

        Next *Pair
    }
    ```

-   as in every LISP, they are written as `(this next)`.
+   As in every LISP, they are written as `(this next)`.
 Pair has head and tail,
    that can be accessed using the `car` and `cdr` procedures.

    ```